Naazer/probegin-test/README.md

 # Probegin Test Assignments

-The right candidate takes an isuue and creates new branch from master, then submits a pull request according to the given specification
+The candidate takes an issue and creates new branch from master, then submits a pull request according to the given specification

 Please take the single task at once (e.g. 1 PR = 1 issue)